castlemas/ESP32c6/README.md

 )

 #### Step 2
-Pull the repo from the
+Download the zip folder in this github.
+Unzip the folder and copy the "Smart-Irrigation" folder in C:\Espressif\frameworks\esp-rainmaker\examples.

 #### Step 3
 Open the folder in Visual Studio Code.
 Configure the ESP-IDF to ESP32C6 and the port that you are connected to.
 (Note: You can know which port you are using by checking the device manager)

 #### Step 4